Sean Murphy Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks fourth in the league with a collective 9.6 strikeouts per nine innings.
+- The Phillies pitching staff is fourth in the league with a collective 9.4 strikeouts per nine innings.

-- The Phillies have the 24th-ranked team ERA across all MLB pitching staffs (4.66).
+- The Phillies' 4.65 team ERA ranks 24th among all league pitching staffs.

-- The Phillies give up the eighth-fewest home runs in baseball (51 total, one per game).
+- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (53 total, one per game).

-- Walker gets the start for the Phillies, his 11th of the season.
-He is 3-2 with a 5.79 ERA and 42 strikeouts in 46 2/3 innings pitched.
+- Wheeler gets the start for the Phillies, his 11th of the season.
+He is 3-4 with a 4.11 ERA and 64 strikeouts in 57 2/3 innings pitched.

-- His last time out was on Sunday against the Chicago Cubs, when the righty threw 5 1/3 scoreless innings while allowing two hits.
+- The right-hander's most recent time out was on Monday against the Arizona Diamondbacks, when he threw six innings, surrendering three earned runs while giving up eight hits.

-- In 10 games this season, the 30-year-old has a 5.79 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .254 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.